 It has been over 40 years since the end of the Vietnam War and the rise of the Communists to power in South Vietnam.
 Surprisingly, the perception of Ho Chi Minh first popularized in the 1960s – and promoted since then by the American Left – that he was a nationalist, a man of peace, and an independent Communist along the lines of Yugoslavia’s Tito – continues to hold sway in the West.

-Duiker’s treatise, which is a very good read and makes a significant contribution to our understanding of the Vietnam War and its central character, downplays the ideological fervor that infused Vietnamese Communism.
+Duiker’s treatise, which is a very good read and makes a significant contribution to our understanding of the Vietnam War and its central character, also minimizes the ideological fervor that infused Vietnamese Communism.
 The Communist revolutionaries within the Lao Dong Party, including Ho, Le Duan, Le Duc Tho, Nguyen Thanh, and Nguyen Giap, held a fierce hatred for the world’s dominant capitalist nation – the United States.
-They saw the war in South Vietnam as a means of displaying the superiority of Communism over Western-style democracies and as an opportunity to humiliate the United States.
+They saw the war in South Vietnam as a means of displaying the superiority of Communism over Western-style democracies, as well as an opportunity to humiliate the United States.
 These men understood that an American defeat in Vietnam would weaken, and possibly incapacitate, the U.S. in the global Cold War struggle.
-Internal dissension within the U.S. stemming from the unpopular war would curtail America’s interventionist propensities, thus aiding the spread of Communism across the globe.
+Discontent and division within the U.S. stemming from the unpopular war would curtail America’s interventionist propensities, thus aiding the spread of Communism across the globe.